 Employment on the Horizon – Summer Jobs for Youth with Blindness and Visual Impairments

 Research shows that a key element for entry into employment as an adult is built on a positive experience in employment during the formative years as a youngster.
-Most Israeli teenagers are able to find summer and afternoon employment during the school year and experience their first job and thus acquire the necessary skills for their future employment.
+Most Israeli teenagers are able to find summer jobs and afternoon employment during the school year, and hence experience their first job and acquire the necessary skills for their future employment.
 Unlike them, visually impaired teens are at a distinct disadvantage.
 Since most employers do not understand this specific need or are unable to provide the training and personal attention these teens require, visually impaired teens who apply for temporary positions are categorically denied employment opportunities.
 This can lead to frustration, anger, apathy and a sense of worthlessness.
-Such a negative experience can lead to future experiences of failure and a vicious cycle of unemployment as adults.
+Such a negative experience can lead to future experiences of failure and generate a vicious cycle of unemployment as adults.
 Employment on the Horizon specifically tackles obstacles in employment of people with visual impairment, creates a positive experience, and equips the youngster with a toolbox of skills and strategies they can employ when confronted as adults with the challenge of entry to the labour market.

 The Goals of the Program